caderek/benny/README.md

 ## Working with many suites

 You can create as many suites as you want.
 It is a good practice to define each suite in a separate file, so you can run them independently if you need.
-To run multiple suites create the main file when you import all your suites.
+To run multiple suites, create the main file, where you import all your suites.

 Example: